JessicaDSL/zipcodesearch/README.md

-# Spotify Wrapper
+# Looking for Zip Code

-A wrapper to work with the [Correios API](https://viacep.com.br/ws/01001000/json/)
+A project to work with the [Correios API](https://viacep.com.br/ws/01001000/json/)

 ## Getting Started